 The story of Devil Summoner takes place in Hirasaki City in the mid-1990s.
 You play a normal university student who's living out an ordinary life in the city...
 That is until he gets reports on the local news that there are witnesses who had reported to the police about sightings of mysterious demons prowling around the city.
 The city's police force are also in trouble since they are now investigating cases that cannot be solved since the only perpetrators responsible for them are not human.
 But never mind that now.
 The student's girlfriend, Kumiko Hatano, informs him that she needs to borrow a book written by Professor Azuma at the city's library in order to read up on his studies regarding the dark past of Japan prior to the 20th Century.
 After doing a few errands, the students is ambushed by demons and is saved by anti-demon detective Kyouji Kuzunoha and his partner, Rei Reiho.

 Despite this event, Kyouji is assassinated under unknown circumstances.
 Later on, the student is also hunted down and assassinated by a man named Sid Davis, who wants the book Kumiko has borrowed from the library.
-While his soul is suppose to be transported through the River Styx, Charon informs him that he needs to get back to the real world.
+While his soul was supposed to be transported through the River Styx, Charon informs him that he needs to get back to the real world.
 Thus, the adventure begins when the student's soul gets planted into Kyouji's body.
 Together with Rei, they work together to hunt down Sid and eliminate the demons prowling in the city.
-Along the way, Kumiko gets kidnapped thanks to Sid and the duo later learns that the city has a dark past tying back to the early history of Japan and why it involves her abduction.
+Along the way, Kumiko gets kidnapped thanks to Sid, and the duo later learns that the city has a dark past tying back to the early history of Japan which explains why Kumiko was abducted to begin with.